atbcb/ICTTestingBaseline/docs/21SyncMedia.md

 ## Limitations, Assumptions, or Exceptions
 * Limitations: ...
 * Exceptions:
-    * content in a test that requires video without audio descriptions (1.1.1)
     * media that is a media alternative for text and is clearly labeled as such (1.2.3)

 #### Accessibility Support